 Hold your toothbrush with an easy grip and place it at a 45-degree angle against your gum line.
 Sweep your brush back and forth over your teeth gently, using quick, short, tooth-wide strokes.
 Using this same movement, brush both the outer and the inner tooth surfaces.
 Wiggle your brush between your teeth to get at germs that may build up in those tiny spaces.

-You will also need to clean the upper regions of your teeth, especially the ones at the back that you use for chewing.
+You will also need to clean the upper regions of your teeth, especially the ones at the back that

 Once you’re done, hold your brush vertically and using the tip of its bristles, proceed to clean the inner surfaces of your front teeth, by applying gentle up-and-down strokes.
 Repeat this same movement to scrub your tongue clean.
 Try and reach out to the far ends of your tongue to completely get rid of all the bacteria.